-Alright guys, after you've practiced enough of your basic strokes, I think you'll be ready to apply those techniques to a finished brush-script piece.
-We're first going to create a roundhand brush-script, then move onward to a more angular brush script.
-The wonderful thing about learning both types is that you'll be able to see just how easy it is to make minor edits to the slope, angle, speed, etc., of your lettering to make it appear more unique and give it variety.
-Let's now begin some basic roundhand brush-script.
+Alright, after you've practiced enough of your basic strokes, I think you'll be ready to apply those techniques to a finished brush-script piece.
+We're first going to create a roundhand brush script, and then we'll move on to a more angular brush script.
+The wonderful thing about learning both types is that you'll be able to see just how easy it is to make minor edits to the slope, angle, speed, etc., of your lettering to make it appear unique and give it variety.
+Let's now begin some basic roundhand brush script.

 Remember: sketch small and fast—this way you save time and create a wide variety of options without taking into consideration how all the letterforms look.
-Later on we will finesse the letterforms to appear exactly how you want them.
+Later on, we'll finesse the letterforms to appear exactly how you want them.
 For now, we're just worried about composition and forming the "skeleton" of our lettering.

 Next, we will begin to refine, refine, refine until perfection.
 At this point, take your previous lettering and place another piece of tracing paper on top.
 Try to fix things that might be bothering you.
-For me, I'm trying to develop an alternating baseline with the letterforms as well as fix some kerning issues.
-I'm looking to make this piece more lively and give it some flow.
+For me, I'm trying to develop an alternating baseline with the letterforms, as well as fixing some kerning issues.
+I'm looking to make this piece livelier and give it some flow.

-Continuing further, keep tracing and retracing your letters until you reach a solid foundation.
+Keep tracing and retracing your letters until you reach a solid foundation.
 Fix your kerning issues and angles (so they're all uniform and consistent), and make sure your connections are smooth and high-waisted.
-Keep drawing the phrase over and over until it's ready to move onto the next stage: pencil.
+Keep drawing the phrase over and over until it's ready to move on to the next stage: pencil.